 To feed wholesome meals to food-insecure school children in our community and teach them to create healthy habits.

-We recognize it takes more than just feeding bodies to change food insecurity – it takes a holistic approach.
-Through our meal services and education programming we combat food insecurity at its core to break the cycle of hunger in our community.
+We recognize it takes more than just feeding bodies to change hunger – it takes a holistic approach.
+Through our meal services and hands-on educational programming, we combat food insecurity at its core to break the cycle of hunger in our community.

-Without the support from volunteers, that would not be possible.
-Take a stance against food insecurity in your community and join our fight to eradicate hunger.
-Whether it is once a week or once a semester, The Patachou Foundation would love to have you join our volunteer team.
-Learn more about how you can do your part.
+We couldn't do it without support from our volunteers.
+Take a stand against food insecurity in your community and join our fight to eradicate hunger.
+Whether it's once a week or once a semester, The Patachou Foundation would love to have you join our volunteer team.
+Learn more about how you can lend a hand.

 The Patachou Foundation aims to achieve strategic growth for a radically different and radically better impact in Indianapolis.
 By 2020 we are dedicated to: